Bernhard Woldenga

-Career
+Early life and career

-Woldenga's career started as a captain in the merchant marine.
+Woldenga was born on 4 December 1901 in Hamburg, then in the German Empire.
+His career started as a captain in the merchant marine.
 He started his flight training in 1928 and worked as chief pilot for the FVK Warnemünde.
 He transferred to the newly emerging Luftwaffe, taking command as Gruppenkommandeur of the I. Gruppe of Jagdgeschwader 131 (JG 131—131st Fighter Wing) on 15 March 1937.
 This unit was then renamed on 1 November 1938 to I. Gruppe of Jagdgeschwader 130 (JG 130—130th Fighter Wing) which then became the I. Gruppe of Jagdgeschwader 1 (JG 1—1st Fighter Wing) on 1 May 1939.

 With this unit he participated in the invasion of Poland in 1939.
 He surrender command of the Gruppe on 1 February 1940 and was transferred to the Reichsluftfahrtministerium.
 He briefly led Jagdgeschwader 27 (JG 27—27th Fighter Wing) on the Channel Front from 11 October to 22 October 1940, replacing Oberst Max Ibel before handing over command to Major Wolfgang Schellmann.
-He was then made Geschwaderkommodore of Jagdgeschwader 77 (JG 77—77th Fighter Wing) on 2 January 1941.
-Under this command, JG 77 participated in the Balkans Campaign and invasion of Crete.
-JG 77 claimed 50 aerial victories.
+He was then made Geschwaderkommodore (wing commander) of Jagdgeschwader 77 (JG 77—77th Fighter Wing) on 2 January 1941.
+Under his command, JG 77 participated in the Balkans Campaign and claimed 27 aerial victories for the loss of six pilots, five killed in action and one further wounded.
+In total, 26 aircraft sustained various degrees of damage, 14 aircraft were classified with 60–100% damage, 9 with 30–60% damage, and 3 with 10–30% damage.
+During the invasion of Crete, JG 77 pilots claimed 24 aerial victories for the loss of 11 pilots, three killed in action, five became prisoners of war and three were injured.
+JG 77 also suffered material losses with 22 aircraft sustaining 60–100% damage, 2 with 30–60% damage, and 3 with 10–30% damage.